suobset/skushagra/docs/ongoing.md

 <iframe width="75%" height="315" src="https://www.youtube.com/embed/CTUMNtKQLl8?si=YoeO3S2o_WXfpUyk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Follow my progress on the [Classic Mac OS Project Page](/docs/independent/classicMac.md).

+## Biking, Photography

+It's a bit evident, but the actual "Hobby" section in the sidebar is very incomplete.
+This section pertains to actual hobbies: stuff outside of programming and computer stuff.
+This mainly includes Biking, Photography, Digital Art, Music, and Writing.

+I express almost all of my writing in the [Blog](/blog) of this website.
+That medium also consists of me coalescing my artistic expressions across digital art and photography along with my writing.
+Thus, for most purposes...I am doing this hobby, and the blog is a culmination of it (along with the technical stuff on there too, but there are tags for you to filter out my hobby art stuff from my technical stuff).

+However, I do want to also have dedicated pages to my photography and art in the sidebar here.
+I will be working on constructing those to showcase these things.
+Until then, I will also just keep taking pictures, biking around, and writing stuff on my blog!!